By: Author John Cunningham. Published: 2020/01/27 at 4:10 pm

 The push button is, as you know, located on the handlebar.
 The button is a simple two-wire on/off switch.

 The Fault – One of the push button push-fit wiring connectors simply comes loose and falls off.

-Step 2: With the switch removed examine the wiring.
-This switch hasn’t just come loose, its terminal has come away.
+Step 2: With the switch removed, examine the wiring.
+This switch hasn’t just come loose; its terminal has come away.
 I’ll need to replace it.
-I cover that a little next.
+I will cover that a little next.

 Loose Wiring Repairs